Energy Efficiency Resource Standards

 An energy efficiency resource standard (EERS) establishes specific, long-term targets for energy savings that utilities or non-utility program administrators must meet through customer energy efficiency programs.
 An EERS can apply to electric or natural gas utilities, or both, depending on the state, and can be adopted through legislation or regulation.
-An EERS is similar in concept to a renewable energy standard (RES) or renewable portfolio standard (RPS).
+An EERS is similar in concept to a renewable energy standard (RES), renewable portfolio standard, or clean electricity standard.
 While an RES requires that electric utilities generate a certain percentage of their electricity from renewable sources, an EERS requires that they achieve a certain amount of energy savings from energy efficiency measures.
-As of January 2017, 26 states have EERS policies in place.
+More than 25 states have EERS policies in place.
 The strongest EERS requirements are in Massachusetts and Rhode Island, which require more than 2.5% new savings annually.
 For a complete summary of state-level EERS policies and impacts, see the State EERS Policy Brief.

 Energy efficiency resource standards (EERS) have been a key tool for delivering energy savings, and now many states are looking to their energy efficiency policies to do more, including meeting aggressive climate goals, lowering system costs, improving grid flexibility, and providing bill savings and healthier homes to those with the highest need.
 They are increasingly adopting “next-generation” EERS that adopt multiple complementary policy objectives or capture multiple types of benefits in the goal-setting process.